rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 In all the above methods, you can use the result variable and check if it is an integer or not.

-### Question 19

-- join all the items of this list ["Learning", "Python", "Is", "Fun"]
+## 19 join all the items of this list ["Learning", "Python", "Is", "Fun"]

-In Python, you can use the join() method of the string class to join all the items of a list into a single string.
+Ans: In Python, you can use the join() method of the string class to join all the items of a list into a single string.
 The join() method takes an iterable (such as a list) as an argument, and returns a string that is formed by concatenating the elements of the iterable, separated by the string on which the method is called.

 Here's an example of how you might use the join() method to join all the items of the list ["Learning", "Python", "Is", "Fun"] into a single string: